can-er/openai-monitor/README.md

    pip install selenium beautifulsoup4
    ```

-3. **Geckodriver**: Ensure you have the geckodriver for Firefox downloaded and added to your system's PATH.
+> :warning: **Geckodriver**: Ensure you have the geckodriver for Firefox downloaded and added to your system's PATH.

 ### Script Setup